The Importance of Fetal Echocardiography in Prenatal Care

 Multiple views of the heart are obtained to evaluate its structure, blood flow, and function.

+The procedure usually takes about 30 to 60 minutes.
 The mother may be asked to change positions to get better views of the heart.
+Images and measurements will be analyzed by a specialist.

 Interpreting Results